-You can swim in Todd’s Pit, a former chalk pit at Milton Country Park, which has crystal clear waters and isn’t scarily deep so it’s a good place to start out on your wild swimming journey.
+You can swim in Todd’s Pit, a former chalk pit at Milton Country Park Milton Country Park, which has crystal clear waters and isn’t scarily deep so it’s a good place to start out on your wild swimming journey.
 Plus the water is regularly tested and is “excellent” quality so you can be sure you’re not picking up any nasties.
 You have to book an organised session here, so don’t just pitch up with your wetsuit!

-You can get some pro coaching in wild swimming at Ride Leisure on Wyboston Lakes.
+You can get some pro coaching in wild swimming at Ride Leisure at Wyboston Lakes.
 There are ex athletes and triathletes on hand to guide you in the best ways to open water swim and the lake is a clean and idyllic place to learn or take your swimming to the next level.